lamba92/kotlin-leveldb/README.md

 # LevelDB for Kotlin Multiplatform

-Wrapper for using LevelDB in Kotlin Multiplatform projects.
+Wrapper for using LevelDB in Kotlin Multiplatform projects and created and designed for use in [lamba92/kotlin.document.store](https://github.com/lamba92/kotlin.document.store).

 From [google/leveldb](https://github.com/google/leveldb) repository:

 > LevelDB is a fast key-value storage library written at Google that